 To be successful in the field, a physical education student must like to work with people, be adequately skilled in physical activities, have a commitment to fitness and be interested in the physical, biological and social sciences.

-The physical education teacher education (PETE) program emphasizes teaching and provides students with skills and techniques necessary to potentially have a successful career in K-12 physical education.
-The program is aligned with the National Association for Sport and Physical Education's (NASPE) PETE Standards.
+The PETE program emphasizes teaching and provides students with skills and techniques necessary to begin a successful career in K-12 physical education.
+The program is aligned with the National Standards Guidelines for Physical Education Teacher Education.
 The courses are strategically structured to be sequential in nature.

-Students start the program in the Department of Health, Nutrition and Exercise Sciences (HNES) and complete their degree requirements through the School of Education (SOE).
-Application and interviews to the SOE will occur during the spring semester of a student's junior year.
+Students initially take courses through the Department of Health, Nutrition and Exercise Sciences (HNES) and complete their degree requirements through the School of Education (SOE).
+Students are admitted upon meeting the criteria established by the SOE.
 Completing the degree requirements for a physical education degree in the SOE certifies a graduate to teach physical education from kindergarten through grade 12.

-The student majoring in physical education will be studying the art and science of human movement, which includes classes in elementary, middle and high school activities; motor learning, physiology and psychology of human movement; the art of teaching and motivating potential of all individuals; and appreciation of the individual differences of all people and their communication skills.
+Students majoring in physical education will be studying the art and science of human movement, which includes classes in elementary, middle and high school activities; motor learning, physiology and psychology of human movement; the art of teaching and motivating potential of all individuals; and appreciation of the individual differences of all people.

-Students will successfully complete all 100-level courses before advancing to the 200-level courses, etc. The courses provide a firm scientific foundation, while providing vast experience in practice teaching.
-Students must earn a grade of B or better in all core physical education courses and must keep a 2.75 cumulative grade point average to stay in full-standing in our program.
+Students must earn a grade of B or better in all core physical education courses and must maintain a 2.75 cumulative grade point average to stay in full-standing in the program.

-A graduate leaves prepared to teach in a professional manner, while demonstrating exemplary ethical behavior, and displays up-to-date best practices; graduates are expected to provide positive role models for K-12 students in the area of physical education, physical activity and sports.
+A graduate leaves prepared to teach in a professional manner, while demonstrating exemplary ethical behavior, and displaying current best practices.
+Graduates are expected to be positive role models for K-12 students in the area of physical education, physical activity and sports.

 Technology in Physical Education

-Physical education majors at NDSU are taught how to use and apply heart rate monitors and pedometers in activity settings; the TriFIT computer-based health management system which allows for exercise evaluation, nutrition evaluation and health-risk assessments.
+Physical education majors at NDSU are taught how to use and apply heart rate monitors and pedometers in activity settings.
+The TriFIT computer-based health management system allows for exercise evaluation, nutrition evaluation and health-risk assessments.
 Students will use video cameras and computer software to analyze sport skills and improve teaching effectiveness, K-12 student accountability and personal reflection.

 Graduates in physical education find career opportunities teaching in public or private educational settings, coaching within the community, athletic programs including coaching at high-education institutions, community sports positions with parks and recreation facilities, and/or local organizations like the YMCA.
-If interested in coaching at the higher education institutions, students are encouraged to maintain a 3.0 grade point average to ensure acceptance into the graduate school to pursue the needed master's degree required to coach at this level.
+If interested in coaching at the higher education institutions, students are encouraged to maintain a 3.0 grade point average to enhance the possibility for acceptance into the graduate school to pursue the needed master's degree required to coach at this level.